Stories are the most powerful tool that teachers possess.

 Stories are everything.

 SMSC is concerned with the Spiritual, Moral, Social, and Cultural development of pupils.
 Our SMSC Quality Mark manager, Victoria Quijada fervently believes that schools have many opportunities for SMSC learning.
-She describes the wonder of a chick being born in the classroom or a seed starting to flourish; the many positive and sometimes negative consequences and rewards for
+She describes the wonder of a chick being born in the classroom or a seed starting to flourish; the many positive and sometimes negative consequences and rewards for behaviour; pupils learning to appreciate art and culture and ultimately becoming culture makers themselves.
+Schools are full of SMSC and stories are the ultimate vehicle to explore and add depth to the SMSC already present.

 The answer is simple.
 Come to our conference on March 21st on ‘Using books and stories to enhance SMSC Learning’ and gain all of the above.
 We are the leading experts on SMSC.
 Our SMSC Quality Mark is used across the country to validate outstanding SMSC in both state and private schools.
-Go-Givers, our SMSC resource is used in 1000s of schools, and both Victoria and Michelle are former teachers with
+Go-Givers, our SMSC resource is used in 1000s of schools, and both Victoria and Michelle are former teachers with specialised expertise in SMSC, Citizenship and Literacy.

 Our recent conference on the ‘Power of Storytelling’ had excellent feedback: